Kadhaprasangam

 Kadhaprasangam (lyrical narrative or story telling performance) is a performing art of Kerala, India.

 Performance

 It combines speaking, acting, and singing to present a story.
 Costumes, make-up, or settings are not used.
 The main artist, the Kaadhikan, tells the story, acts and sings with two or three accompanying instrumentalists.
 A performance typically lasts 2 1/2 to 3 hours.

 History

 It originated from an earlier art form Harikathakalakshepam which used similar techniques, but differed in theme and style.
 While Harikadhakalakshepam was based on themes from puranas and epics, Kadhaprasangam received themes largely from classical and popular literature.

-Kadhaprasangam's heyday was in the second half of 20th century, attracting crowds on temple grounds in the festival season.
+Kadhaprasangam's heyday was in the second half of the 20th century, attracting crowds on temple grounds in the festival season.
 It spread beyond temple grounds as a popular presentation viz.
 'Kadhaprasangam' by Swami Sathyadevan.
 The Govt of India honoured Swami Sathyadevan with a pension awarded to founders of art forms while the Swami was in Banaras in 1961.